nimeshupadhyay12/Documentation/Infrastucture Engieering/README.md

 ---

 # 🚨 DMARC (Domain-based Message Authentication, Reporting and Conformance)
+What is DMARC?

+DMARC is an email authentication and policy framework built on top of SPF and DKIM.
+It tells receiving mail servers what action to take when an email fails authentication checks.

+In addition to enforcing policies, DMARC provides reporting capabilities that allow organizations to monitor unauthorized use of their domains.

+Why DMARC is Important

+DMARC helps organizations protect their domains from phishing, spoofing, and business email compromise attacks.
+It provides visibility into who is sending emails on behalf of the organization and helps prevent malicious emails from reaching end users.

+Large organizations such as banks, government agencies, and cloud providers rely heavily on DMARC to protect their brand reputation.
 ## Purpose

 DMARC defines how receiving mail servers should handle emails that fail SPF or DKIM checks.